drozd324/GPU_Delaunay_Triangulation/thesis.typ

 		caption: [This figure displays the difference in runtime between the same GPU code in single and in double precision.
-Solid lines show the run time with their respective point distribution in single precision and dashed lines of the same color show the run time of the same distribtion but in double precision instead.
+Solid lines show the run time with their respective point distribution in single precision and dashed lines of the same color show the run time of the same distribution but in double precision instead.
 		]
 	) <floatVsDouble_plt>

-	When reaching sizes of around $10^6$ points, our DT algorithm begins to get stuck in flipping opertions.
+	When reaching sizes of around $10^6$ points, our DT algorithm begins to get stuck in flipping operations.
 	This is due to the single precision floating point arithmetic used.
 This flaw is amended by tracking if the algorithm is repeating the same flipping operations but this leaves us without being certain that what we create is indeed a Delaunay triangulation.
 Hence the need for double precision arithmetic.
-Other approches is adaptive methods to change the precision of the incircle checks when needed @gDel3D.
-We implemented a way of changing the precision of the whole algorithm which allows the user to choose bewteen calculating in single or double precision.
+Other approaches is adaptive methods to change the precision of the incircle checks when needed @gDel3D.
+We implemented a way of changing the precision of the whole algorithm which allows the user to choose between calculating in single or double precision.
 In @floatVsDouble_plt we compare the runtime of single and double precision codes with the number of points which construct the triangulation.
-	Unsuprisingly double precsion arithmetic takes longer than single precision however it could be advantageous to run with double with a larger number of points if the precise nature of the Delaunay triangulation is desired.
+	Unsurprisingly double precision arithmetic takes longer than single precision however it could be advantageous to run with double with a larger number of points if the precise nature of the Delaunay triangulation is desired.

 	When comparing how scalable an algorithm is in the world of parallel CPU programming, with concepts such as strong and weak scaling, there is no standardized way of doing so for a single GPU code.
-	The strong and weak scaling approches of analysis can be usefull for GPUs when we have a multi GPU code however we have not created a multi GPU code.
+	The strong and weak scaling approaches of analysis can be useful for GPUs when we have a multi GPU code however we have not created a multi GPU code.
 The next best approach we found, used by @gDel3D, is to instead compare run time on different GPUs.
-Alongside the run time we also calculate the a normalized run time defined by the run time divided by the product of the numer of cores and the base clock frequency of the respective GPU.
+Alongside the run time we also calculate the normalized run time defined by the run time divided by the product of the number of cores and the base clock frequency of the respective GPU.
 The normalized runtime is a reasonable metric to consider as the divisor is a measure of how often a computation is performed.

 	#figure(
 		image("main/plotting/gpuModelTest/gpuModelTest.png", width: 90%),
-		caption: [A comparison of the algorithm running on a variety of NVIDIA GPUs which I had access to at the time.
-This benchmark is performed by averaging 5 runs of the DT algorithm on a unfiform set of $10 ^ 5$ points.
+		caption: [A comparison of the algorithm running on a variety of Nvidia GPUs which I had access to at the time.
+This benchmark is performed by averaging 5 runs of the DT algorithm on a uniform set of $10 ^ 5$ points.
 				  From this figure we can see that this algorithm doesn't scale well as we would like for the red line (normalized time) to decrease along with the bars (real time).
 What we can deduce from this plot is that our algorithm scales well on RTX GPUs but not so well on the A100